Do Your Artwork Files Match Your Quote?

 The appearance of an image on a screen will not look the same when printed.
 For the best results, please ensure all images and print files have a 300dpi resolution.

 NOTE: You can use low-resolution images - but they can look pixelated when printed.
 You can even use high-resolution images, like 400dpi - however, they will not improve the print quality.
 But our system will alert you of any issues before you proceed to print.

 For example, if you have chosen to use a finish for your Book cover, like a Spot UV effect, please upload a separate design file indicating where you would like us to apply the effect.
 And please read our set-up guides for optimum results.

-Our system will convert RGB color to CMYK for printing straight away, but this conversion can cause color differences.
-So we recommend designing your artwork files in CMYK color mode before you create your artwork.
-You can also use a design program to change your color mode from RGB to CMYK and then fine-tune the CMYK values to your liking.
+Our system will convert RGB colour to CMYK for printing straight away, but this conversion can cause colour differences.
+So we recommend designing your artwork files in CMYK colour mode before you create your artwork.
+You can also use a design program to change your colour mode from RGB to CMYK and then fine-tune the CMYK values to your liking.

 Uploading your print-ready files to Mixam is easy.
 We prefer high-resolution, 300dpi PDFs, but our system will accept many file types.